jli2007/vibe.ai/README.md

 ## c# .net core + nextjs

-yes, i'm aware that using only nextjs is feasible but i wanted to review c# allow it
+yes, i'm aware that using only nextjs is feasible but i wanted to practice c#...